ARS Endowment Grant Program

 The purpose of the American Rhododendron Society (Society) is the encouragement of the culture of rhododendrons, including azaleas, and the increase in understanding of and interest in all aspects of these plants.
 In support of this mission the Society has established a grant program utilizing funds from its endowment.
 Activities to be supported may include the development of programs, projects or publications that educate the general public in the growing and culture of rhododendrons.
 Amount of grants will generally not exceed $3,000.

-Proposals are accepted up to the deadline of March 1st each year a grant is awarded.
-The proposal must be submitted to the Endowment Fund Committee.
-The applicant must notify the appropriate District Director of the application and request a 'letter of assessment' to accompany the application.
+Proposals must be submitted to and received by the Endowment Fund Committee before the deadline of March 10.
+The applicant must first notify the appropriate District Director of the application and request a 'letter of assessment' to accompany the application.
 The appropriate District Director is the one whose geographic responsibility includes the location where grant will be utilized.
-The application and letter of assessment will be reviewed by the Endowment Fund Committee and their recommendation will be acted upon by the board at the annual spring meeting.
+The application and letter of assessment will be reviewed by the Endowment Fund Committee and its recommendation will be acted upon by the board at the annual spring meeting.
 Successful applicants will be supplied 'Condition of Acceptance' letters and upon completion and return to the Society, funds will be sent to the applicant.
 Unsuccessful applicants will also be notified after the Board meeting.

 Proposals should request funding for a single calendar year or less and only one proposal